-High insulin levels effectively mean that we have enough fuel in our blood stream and we need to put down the fork.
+Higher insulin levels effectively mean that we have enough fuel in our bloodstream, and we need to put down the fork.

 While fat typically doesn’t require significant amounts of insulin to metabolise, an excess of energy from any source will cause the body to ramp up insulin to shut off the release of stored energy from the liver and the fat stores.

 Glucose, insulin and glucagon response to a high carbohydrate meal

 At the risk of getting a little bit geeky, let’s look at how our hormones respond to different types of meals.